Harikrishna772003/Generative_AI_to_Handle_Class_Imbalance_Using_Synthetic_Data_Augmentation/README.md

 1. Train baseline model on imbalanced data
 2. Apply SMOTE for oversampling
 3. Generate synthetic data using CTGAN
-4. Train Random Forest on all setups
+4. Train Random Forest on all configurations
 5. Evaluate using:

    * Recall